Nagavenkatasai7/AWS-645/HA-645/README.md

 5. Now I installed the required package, like Apache (sudo apt install apache2 -y).

-6. To add my file, I felt the best way is to clone the files from my git repository (sudo git clone sudo git clone https://github.com/Nagavenkatasai7/AWS-645).
+6. To add my file, I felt the best way is to clone the files from my git repository(cd /var/www/html/) (sudo git clone sudo git clone https://github.com/Nagavenkatasai7/AWS-645).
 So I cloned the website files from the GitHub repository.

 7. Now I configured the Apache to change the ownership (sudo chown -R www-data:www-data /var/www/html/).
 And restart the Apache. (sudo systemctl restart apache2)